Yunnan: Agriculture

 Yunnan is one of the regions in the world with the most abundant resources of wild edible mushrooms.
 In China, there are 938 kinds of edible mushrooms, and over 800 varieties can be found in Yunnan.
 In 2004, around 7,744 tons of wild edible mushrooms were exported, making up for 70% of the total export of this product in China.
 The so-called 'pine mushroom' is the main product in Yunnan and is exported to Japan in large quantities.

 Due to China's growing consumption of dairy products, Yunnan's dairy industry is also developing very rapidly and is also aiming to export to its ASEAN neighbors.

-The flower industry in Yunnan province started to develop towards the end of the 1980s.
-Yunnan province accounts for 50% of China's total cut flower production.
-The size of the planting area for cut flowers in Yunnan province amounts to 4000 hectares.
+The flower industry in Yunnan started to develop towards the end of the 1980s.
+Yunnan accounts for 50% of China's total cut flower production.
+The size of the planting area for cut flowers in Yunnan amounts to 4000 hectares.
 In 2003, the output totaled 2.3 billion stems.
 In 2002 the flower industry in Yunnan had a total output of RMB 3.4 billion.
 Export amounted to US$18 million.
-Apart from sales on the domestic market, Yunnan also exports to a number of foreign countries and regions such as Japan, Korea, Hong Kong, Thailand and Singapore.The Dounan Flower Market, located in Kunming, Yunnan Province, China, is the largest fresh-cut flower trading market in Asia.
-It serves as the core of China's fresh-cut flower industry and is renowned globally as a significant flower trading center, therefore Kunming is called China's Flower Capital.
+Apart from sales on the domestic market, Yunnan also exports to a number of foreign countries and regions such as Japan, Korea, Hong Kong, Thailand and Singapore.
+According to state media, the Dounan Flower Market in Kunming supplies the majority of fresh-cut flowers in China, and is the largest flower trading market of its kind in Asia.

 Economy

 As of the mid-19th century, Yunnan exported birds, brass, tin, gemstones, musk, nuts, and peacock feathers mainly to stores in Guangzhou.
-They imported silk, wool, and cotton cloth, tobacco and books.
+They imported silk, wool, cotton cloth, tobacco, and books.

 It was a major recipient of China's investment in industrial capacity during the Third Front campaign.